-This strip at the top of Voltage’s interface is where you’ll load, save, and create sound presets.
+The strip at the top of the Voltage Modular interface is where you’ll load, save, and create sound presets.
 It also contains basic utility functions such as undo, redo, zoom level, and more.
 Let’s go over them:

 New- Opens a new blank patch preset.
 If an unsaved patch is currently open or you’ve modified an existing saved patch, a dialog will ask if you’d like to save the patch in its current state.
 This greatly reduces the possibility of losing a patch that you may have spent a lot of time creating.